Simultaneous interpretation: Equipment

-Longer range FM systems (portable)

-If the venue of the event exceeds 1000 feet, longer range FM systems are needed.
-Longer range FM systems are more powerful, leading to improved cancellation of radio interference, increasing sound quality.
-A purpose built high-power systems is often more cost-effective than adapting a medium-power system for large audiences and increased range requirements.

 Interpreter booths

 Interpreter booths are a must for simultaneous interpretation where traditional equipment is used.
 Interpreters have to be in the venue and it tends to get quite noisy.
 Having in mind the stress the interpreters have to endure during big conferences, it is very important to ensure they have a sound-proof working environment – that is, interpreter booths.

 Interpreter booths can be either permanent or mobile.
 Both variants are strictly regulated by the International Organization for Standardization (ISO) standards relating to conference interpreting.

 As for the shape, interpreter booths come as tabletop booths and as full-size interpreting booths.
 As the name suggests, the first ones are placed on the top of the table and are great because they're easy to transport and set up.
 On the other hand, they're open in the back, which means you can't completely ensure comfortable work conditions for the interpreters because these booths are not fully sound-proof.

 Full-size interpreter booths are like little houses.
 They have walls, floors, ceilings, doors, and their own ventilation systems.
 Usually, they can fit at least two interpreters and larger booths can fit even four.
 Naturally, such interpreter booths are much harder to transport and assemble and require at least a couple of technicians for this task.